Sponsored by Home Depot

 The lower cabinet will assemble just as the upper cabinets.
 The only difference is it’s a square rather than a rectangle.

 You will need the sides, top, and back panel.
-The top and bottom will be placed on the inside of the sides.
+Place the top and bottom on the inside of the sides.
 The way the frame is constructed, the pocket holes will face the outside of the cabinet to keep them hidden.
 Like the upper cabinets, two of these were built.

 Since these are the lower cabinets, they will take on the bulk of the load.
 The back will be attached to the wall leaving the front suspended.

 After this cabinet is assembled, it’s best to add the adjustable feet.
 These are crucial because it adds support to the suspended front end of the cabinet.

 Just like the top cabinet, two of these are made to fit this space.

 This structure is the core of the big drawer, the side shelves, and the middle divider.
 The parts that resemble the shelf are assembled with two pieces the side and a bottom.
 They are drawn together with pocket hole screws and secured to the middle section.

 This drawer is unique; I like the idea of this having three functionalities.
 The fixed storage at the top, bottom storage, and enough space between the storage to add a drill holder.
 That will be a future addition.

 You will need four shelves, which will be screwed to the middle divider with pocket hole screws.
 I did not glue these parts, but you can apply glue.
 You should place two of the shelves at the bottom and two at the top.

 Next, secure the front and back panel to the drawer.